 Q: Is an agent an essential piece of the puzzle?

 JYS – Ideally, an agent is a must, as it means producers will take you more seriously.
-In terms of new writers getting agents, many will take on new faces, such as The Writers’ Company.
+In terms of new writers getting agents, many will take on new faces.
 When you get in contact, ask them what their protocol is in terms of submissions for representation.
 The agent will then invite you to submit a script, they’ll read it, and if they like it they’ll invite you in for a chat.
 It can be very hard, but definitely not impossible.
 The most important thing is that brilliant, finished script, so if that’s on the way you’re half way there!

 John Yorke Story tutors on the Story for Screenwriting course answer student questions at every stage in the learning process.